HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

             return s1.BoundingBox.Intersects(s2.BoundingBox);
         }
 ```
-12. The final blocks of code handle collision.
+12. The next few blocks of code handle collision.
 The logic is similar for each function.
 Loop through the items , check for a Collision and if there is create an explosion.
 ```csharp
 	public bool HandlePlayerShotCollision(PlayerShot playerShot)
 	{